14: Distance-Based Redundancy Analysis

 Figure 5: The db-RDA with bioregions added as a factor, redrawn in ggplot2.
 Site (wa) scores are coloured by bioregion, the significant thermal arrows run from the origin, and the yellow labels mark the bioregion centroids in ordination space.

-The bioregion centroids fall in the same west-to-east order along CAP1 as the continuous thermal gradient.
-That is the point: db-RDA places continuous predictors (the thermal arrows) and categorical predictors (the bioregion centroids) in one ordination space, so a factor and a gradient can be read against each other directly within a single framework.
+The bioregion centroids fall in the same west-to-east order along CAP1 as the continuous thermal gradient. db-RDA places continuous predictors (the thermal arrows) and categorical predictors (the bioregion centroids) in one ordination space, so a factor and a gradient can be compared directly within a single framework.

 db-RDA as Multivariate Regression